trace4cats/trace4cats/README.md

 The Collector is configured using YAML or JSON, all configuration is optional, however you should probably configure at least one exporter, set up forwarding or enable span logging.

+See Kafka documentation for additional [Kafka consumer config] and [Kafka producer config]

 ```yaml
 listener:
   port: 7779 # Change the default lister port